adafruit/adafruit-circuitpython-weekly-meeting/participating.md

 Status Updates, please put your notes in alphabetical order, starting with your Discord handle.

-If the moderator should read your notes, indicate that next to your name, such as:
+If the host should read your notes, indicate that next to your name, such as:

 > @foamyguy (lurking)